markrogoyski/math-php/README.md

 Beyond 100% code coverage!

-Math PHP has thousands of unit tests testing individual functions directly with numerous data inputs to achieve 100% test coverage.
+MathPHP has thousands of unit tests testing individual functions directly with numerous data inputs to achieve 100% test coverage.
-Math PHP unit tests also test mathematical axioms which indirectly test the same functions in multiple different ways ensuring that those math properties all work out according to the axioms.
+MathPHP unit tests also test mathematical axioms which indirectly test the same functions in multiple different ways ensuring that those math properties all work out according to the axioms.

 ```bash
 $ cd tests